puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_virtual.markdown

 * Overlapping sets of resources which may be required by any number of classes
 * Resources which should only be managed if multiple cross-class conditions are met

-Since they offer a safe way to add a resource to the catalog in more than one place, virtual resources can be used in some of the same situations as classes.
-The features that distinguish them are:
+Virtual resources can be used in some of the same situations as [classes][], since they both offer a safe way to add a resource to the catalog in more than one place.
+The features that distinguish virtual resources are:

 * **Searchability** via [resource collectors][collectors], which lets you realize overlapping clumps of virtual resources
-* **Flatness,** such that you can declare a virtual resource and realize it a few lines later, without having to clutter your modules with many single-resource classes
+* **Flatness,** such that you can declare a virtual resource and realize it a few lines later without having to clutter your modules with many single-resource classes

 For more details, see [Virtual Resource Design Patterns][virtual_guide].

 Syntax
 -----

+Virtual resources are used in two steps: declaring and realizing.

+{% highlight ruby %}
+    # <modulepath>/apache/manifests/init.pp
+    ...
+    @a2mod { 'rewrite':
+      ensure => present,
+    } # note: The a2mod type is from the puppetlabs-apache module.

+    # <modulepath>/wordpress/manifests/init.pp
+    ...
+    realize A2mod['rewrite']

+    # <modulepath>/freight/manifests/init.pp
+    ...
+    realize A2mod['rewrite']
+{% endhighlight %}

+In the example above, the `apache` class declares a virtual resource, and both the `wordpress` and `freight` classes realize it.
+The resource will be managed on any node that has the `wordpress` and/or `freight` classes applied to it.

 ### Declaring a Virtual Resource